-Curriculum Leader: Mrs Beech/Mr Llewellyn Contact: tllewellyn@ormistonhorizonacademy.co.uk Specification: AQA
+Curriculum Leader: Mr Llewellyn

+Contact: tllewellyn@horizonoat.co.uk

 Triple Science allows you to gain three GCSEs in science and you will study each discipline (biology, chemistry and physics) in more details.
 If you enjoy and have a clear interest in science, want to go onto study Science at AS/A level and beyond, this option will suit you.